QuantEcon/lecture-source-py/source/rst/arma.rst

 * :math:`\sigma` is the standard deviation of the white noise process :math:`\{\epsilon_t\}`
 * the polynomials :math:`\phi(\cdot)` and :math:`\theta(\cdot)` are as defined in :eq:`arma_poly`

-The derivation of :eq:`arma_sd` uses the fact that convolutions become products under Fourier transformations
+The derivation of :eq:`arma_sd` uses the fact that convolutions become products under Fourier transformations.

-The proof is elegant and can be found in many places --- see, for example, :cite:`Sargent1987`, chapter 11, section 4
+The proof is elegant and can be found in many places --- see, for example, :cite:`Sargent1987`, chapter 11, section 4.

-It's a nice exercise to verify that :eq:`ma1_sd_ed` and :eq:`ar1_sd_ed` are indeed special cases of :eq:`arma_sd`
+It's a nice exercise to verify that :eq:`ma1_sd_ed` and :eq:`ar1_sd_ed` are indeed special cases of :eq:`arma_sd`.

 Interpreting the :index:`Spectral Density`